Collaborative Selection:

 5. Testing document delivery capability.

 A good collection may not necessarily guarantee the utilization of documents.
-Modification of the existing acquisition policy through evaluation would improve the quality of the collection.
+Modifying the existing acquisition policy through evaluation would improve the quality of the collection.

 - Katz, William A. (1980), Op.cit.